liks79/aws-chalice-migration-workshop/lab-guide/LAB01.md

 ## TASK 3: Connect to your application (Cloud9)

 To test the application, you can configure your envirionment.
-There are two way to configure your environment.
-Choose your option.
+There are **two way to configure your environment**. **Choose your option.**

  * You can use **Cloud9 preview** feature.
     *  Previewing Running Applications in the AWS Cloud9 Integrated Development Environment (IDE)